typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 ### Configuring ConductR Agent

-_Repeat each step in this section on each node._
+_Repeat each step in this section on each node running the agent service._

 ConductR Agent needs to be connected to a ConductR core node in order for ConductR to run any application process.
 To establish this connection, configure ConductR Agent as such: